 The worldwide dramatic impact of SARS-CoV-2 pandemic on the health care systems is also considerably impinging on cancer research.
 Researchers are facing many problems due to administrative constraints, disruptions, limitations and repurposing of their activities in relation to the clinical and public health response to Sars-CoV-2.

-At AIRC we are well aware that many researchers are concerned about both their currently funded research and the possibility of continuing or resuming their research as soon as possible.
+At AIRC we are well aware that many researchers are concerned about both their currently funded research and the possibility of progressively going back to normal.
 Please be assured that AIRC is fully committed to supporting cancer research during these challenging times.

 Stay up to date:

 • Information provided in this statement is current as of June 30, 2020 and may be further updated.